Shuttle Amateur Radio Experiment: Educational uses

 Most amateur radio operators used SAREX to speak with licensed astronauts during their down times.
 SAREX, however, has been very educational for young students from kindergarten to fifth grade involved in a program similar to young astronauts, in which elementary school children learn about astronauts' daily activities and what it is like in space.
 Students also have had the opportunity to communicate via video when the shuttles have had suitable equipment.
 Teachers have found out about how to link their classes with the SAREX program through the Amateur Radio in Space Guide distributed by NASA.

 Licensing

-An amateur operator license is needed before operating an amateur station.
+In the United States an amateur operator license is needed before operating an amateur station.
 The license can be obtained from the U.S. Federal Communications Commission's (FCC) Amateur Radio Service.
-No special SAREX license is required for operation, but certain regulations come into play for space communications.
+No special SAREX license was required for operation, but certain regulations come into play for space communications.